jgf-osu/CS361-public/README.md

 [`weather-service.py`](./weather-service.py).
-This implementation will run the service on your localhost at a provided port number; if no port number or an invalid port number is provided, the service will be run on an arbitrarily-chosen non-privileged port (and the port so chosen will be printed to stderr).
+This implementation will run the service on your localhost at a provided port number; if no port number or an invalid port number is provided, the service will be run on an arbitrarily-chosen non-priveleged port (and the port so chosen will be printed to stderr).

 ### "Communication Contract" for TCP clients